windows7lake/ll_dropdown_menu/README.md

 * Support use in `CustomScrollView` and `NestedScrollView`
 * Basic drop-down menu implementation: `ListView`, `GridView`, `CascadeList`
 * Support single and multiple selection operations
-* Support update the text of drop-down menu button after selection
+* Support update the style of drop-down menu button after selection

 ## Demo